schluete/swift-zip-archive/Sources/ZipArchive/Docs.docc/index.md

 ## Writing Zip Archives

 The ``ZipArchiveWriter`` is used to write zip archives.
 You can use ``ZipArchiveWriter.withFile(_:options:process:)`` to either create a new zip archive or append files to an existing zip archive.
-This function takes a closure `process` in which you can add new files to the zip using the provided `ZipArchiveWriter`.
+This function has a closure parameter in which you can add new files to the zip using the provided `ZipArchiveWriter`.
 When you exit the closure the zip archive is finalized ie the directory and end of directory sections are written to disk and file descriptor is closed.
 The following loads zip archive MyFile.zip and then appends a new file called Hello.txt to the archive.

 ```swift
 try ZipArchiveWriter.withFile("MyFile.zip") { writer in